n17r4m/mpyx/README.md

 other shared resources, such as files or databases.

 Typical multiprocessing in python requires a rather large amount of boilerplate code.
-Although to be fair, it is still relatively straightforward:
+To be fair, it is still relatively straightforward:

 ```python
 import multiprocessing as mp